-Contemporary mobile homes actually are Energy Star approved/certified in several ways since HUD’s stipulations are applicable to just about all energy efficient features, from the windows to plumbing, and more.
+Contemporary mobile homes actually are Energy Star approved/certified in several ways since HUD’s stipulations are applicable to just about all energy-efficient features, from the windows to plumbing, and more.

 One of the very first things that changed in light of these new HUD Code policies was the overall construction of manufactured homes.
 Designs, materials, and even the way they are now built in a controlled environment all helped make this new manufactured housing the best of the best.
 Find out more details on how mobile homes are built here.

-Besides a more environmentally friendly construction or design, the materials that are now used to build manufactured homes are selected for their energy efficiency.
+Besides a more environmentally friendly construction or design, the materials that are now used to build manufactured homes are selected for their energy-efficiency.
 A prime example is the installation of better made windows and doors.
 Plus, comprehensive insulation is another big component to reducing heat loss and heating fuel energy usage.

-Other materials that are now incorporated into the energy efficient features of manufactured homes include low VOC or Zero VOC (volatile organic compounds) paints, LED lighting, recycled/residual wood, Energy Star certified shingles, etc. Renewable energy star systems were also added to manufactured homes to help reduce pollution and lower energy costs.
+Other materials that are now incorporated into the energy-efficient features of manufactured homes include low VOC or Zero VOC (volatile organic compounds) paints, LED lighting, recycled/residual wood, Energy Star certified shingles, etc. Renewable energy star systems were also added to manufactured homes to help reduce pollution and lower energy costs.

 Similar to site-built contemporary houses, manufactured homes are now designed and remodeled using what is known as the whole-house systems approach.
 This particular method essentially looks at the house or manufactured home as a single energy star system that has interdependent parts.

 These said interdependent parts, unsurprisingly, affect the system’s overall performance.
-Consequently, skilled professionals compare a variety of designs to ensure that each manufactured home can be energy efficient.
+Consequently, skilled professionals compare a variety of designs to ensure that each manufactured home can be energy-efficient.

 Appliances and Fixtures

 Appliances and everyday fixtures are also changing for the better.
-Thus, geothermal heat pumps, passive solar panels, solar water heaters, small wind electric systems, Energy Star certified refrigerators, and water-saving toilets are all energy efficient features that are changing the game.
+Thus, geothermal heat pumps, passive solar panels, solar water heaters, small wind electric systems, Energy Star certified refrigerators, and water-saving toilets are all energy-efficient features that are changing the game.

 Plus, nowadays, practically every appliance out there comes in a more eco-friendly Energy Star option.
 This means your washing machine, dryer, sink faucets, shower head, and stove can help you go green.

-Thus, with more environmentally friendly energy efficient sources and home equipment, the sky’s the limit when it comes to your manufactured homes’ energy efficiency.
+Thus, with more environmentally friendly energy-efficient sources and home equipment, the sky’s the limit when it comes to your manufactured homes’ energy-efficiency.